daniel-frenkel/Valar-Systems/docs/docs/valar_w1.md.md

 Test out OPEN and CLOSE, ensure the carriage stops on its own on both ends

 ## 4. Attaching to the Window

 We will cover attaching the window opener to your window and sill.

-Pay very close attention to the instruction, otherwise damage may occur if installed poorly.
+Pay very close attention to the instructions, otherwise damage may occur if installed poorly.

 **DO NOT REMOVE ADHESIVE UNTIL INSTRUCTED TO LATER ON**